junxit/us-congress-bills-113/metadata.md

 - 2014-02-12 — Introduced in Senate
 - 2014-02-12 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2014-04-09 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2014-07-07 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-205.
+- 2014-07-07 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-205.
+- 2014-07-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 452.